 Bloom Time: Spring to summer

 Phalaenopsis amabilis is the national flower of Indonesia.
-It has a short stem.
-The shiny green leaves are up to 20 inches (50 cm) long and up to 4 inches (10 cm) wide and vary from oblong to elliptic at the base and obtuse, minutely, at the tip or apex.
-The flower is showy, membranous, white, the lip, (the unpared petals of an orchid) which is three-lobed, and the callus are a variety of yellow and red depending on the individual plant.
-It bloom from spring to summer with several flowers, up to 4 inches (10 cm) in diameter and more.
+It has a short stem, shiny green leaves, and showy white flowers.
+The leaves are up to 20 inches (50 cm) long, up to 4 inches (10 cm) wide, and vary from oblong to elliptic at the base and obtuse minutely at the tip or apex.
+The flowers are membranous and up to 4 inches (10 cm) in diameter.
+The lip (the unpared petals of an orchid) is three-lobed, and the callus is a variety of yellow and red depending on the individual plant.
+It blooms from spring to summer with several flowers.

 How to Grow and Care